Polska / mazowieckie

 Tomasz Kawski + izrael badacz

-Góra Kalwaria – a city in central Poland, in Piaseczno County, Mazowieckie Province.
-It lies 19 km southeast of Piaseczno, 33 km south of Warsaw, on the left bank of the Wisła River.
+Góra Kalwaria – town in central Poland, Piaseczno District, Mazowieckie Province.
+It is located 19 km south-east of Piaseczno, 33 km south of Warsaw, on the left bank of the Vistula.

 The first Jews settled in Góra Kalwaria in 1802.
 Initially, Jews rented rooms and houses in which they established a house of prayer and a cheder.
 Subsequently, they began to construct their own buildings for religious purposes.
 In 1820, a bet ha-midrash was established at 39 Pijarska street.
 Shortly thereafter, the Jewish community was officially established in 1821.
 In 1849, a wooden synagogue was erected in Pijarska street.
 After it burnt down, a new brick synagogue was built in the same location in 1901–1902.